Hedging Strategy definition

 Hedging Strategy means the Hedging Strategy of Seller as set forth in Exhibit X.

-Hedging Strategy means a commercially reasonable interest rate hedging strategy acceptable to the Administrative Agent (whose approval shall not be unreasonably withheld or delayed) that is designed to provide protection against fluctuations in interest rates, which strategy may from time to time include the purchase of fixed-for-floating interest rate swaps, long-dated LIBO Rate or interest rate caps.
+Hedging Strategy means an interest rate hedging strategy for the purpose of providing protection against fluctuations in interest rates, which strategy may from time to time include the absence of Hedging Arrangements.